sajadahmadia/R_programming/clustering_imdb_reviews/README.md

 ## Installation

-Many times in R you need to install some packages before you can run a code.
+Many times in R, you need to install some packages before you can run a code.
 Make sure you have installed the following packages before running the code:

 * text2vec
 * wordcloud